Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features: Background

-\textbf{Indexing Techniques --} Central to our approach is using an appropriate index for the architecture.
-Indexes for the CPU have been designed to be work-efficient, such as index-trees (e.g., kd-trees~\cite{Bentley:1975:MBS:361002.361007}, quad-trees~\cite{finkel1974}, and R-trees~\cite{Guttman-R_tree}), and they are constructed as a function of the data distribution.
-In contrast, there are data-oblivious methods, such as statically partitioned grids~\cite{GowanlockKarsin2018}.
+Central to our approach is using an appropriate index for the architecture.
+Indexes for the CPU have been designed to be work-efficient and data-aware, where spatial partitions are computed based on the input data.
+Examples include well-known tree-based indexes, such as kd-trees~\cite{Bentley:1975:MBS:361002.361007}, quad-trees~\cite{finkel1974}, and R-trees~\cite{Guttman-R_tree,prasad2015gpu}.
+In contrast, there are data-oblivious methods, such as statically partitioned grids~\cite{gowanlock2019accelerating}.

-With the proliferation of general purpose computing on graphics processing units (GPGPU) there has been debate whether the community should use the tree-based approaches on the GPU, or use data-oblivious methods.
-The disadvantage of index-trees is that they contain many branch instructions, which can reduce the parallel efficiency of the GPU due to the SIMD architecture.
-An R-tree for the GPU was presented in~\cite{Kim2015}, which was optimized to reduce thread divergence.
-Later, the same authors showed that it is better to perform the tree traversal on the CPU and perform the scanning of the leaf nodes on the GPU~\cite{KIM2018195}.
-While the approach in~\cite{KIM2018195} requires both the CPU and GPU, it demonstrates that the GPU can be best leveraged through the use of regularized instructions, and thus low thread divergence.
-Since data-oblivious approaches may be better suited to the GPU, we use a non-hierarchical indexing technique for our GPU join operation.
+With the proliferation of general purpose computing on graphics processing units (GPGPU) there has been debate whether the community should use the tree-based approaches, or data-oblivious methods for the GPU.
+The disadvantage of index-trees is that searching the index using tree traversals requires performing many branch instructions, which can reduce the parallel efficiency of the GPU due to the SIMT architecture.
+Consequently, the abovementioned GPU \knn algorithms that employed index-trees~\cite{gieseke2014buffer,nam2016} were optimized to avoid divergence.

+While there is little consensus regarding the type of index that should be employed on the GPU, we highlight two results.
+A GPU R-tree~\cite{Kim2015} was proposed and optimized to reduce thread divergence.
+Later, the same research group showed that it is better to perform the tree traversal on the CPU and perform the scanning of the leaf nodes on the GPU~\cite{KIM2018195}.
+This shows that the GPU should be leveraged through the use of regularized instructions, yielding low thread divergence.
+Therefore, we elect to use a non-hierarchical indexing technique for the GPU component of our \knn-join algorithm.